Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 \subsection{Sequential Change Detection}

 On observing a stream of data, the problem of sequential change detection can be seen as an extension of sequential testing: either all the data is from some $P\in\cP$, or at some time $\nu$, it switches from $P$ to some $Q \in \cQ$.
-If there is indeed a change, we would like to stop as quickly as possible and proclaim a change (call this time $\tau^*$).
+If there is indeed a change, we would like to stop as quickly as possible and proclaim a change; if this happens, call the time at which a change is proclaimed as $\tau^*$.
 Measures of the performance of a change detection procedure include average run length (ARL, also called frequency of false alarms) and average detection delay.
 These are respectively defined as $\inf_{P \in \cP}\E_P[\tau^*]$, and $\sup_{P \in \cP,\nu > 0,Q \in \cQ}\E_{P,\nu,Q}[\tau^* - \nu \mid \tau^* > \nu]$, where the subscript $P,\nu,Q$ means that the data come from $P$ up through time $\nu$ and from $Q$ after $\nu$.
 We would like the former to be as large as possible with the latter being as small as possible.

 Extending \cite{volkhonskiy2017inductive}, who use conformal test martingales to detect deviations from exchangeability of the $X_i$'s, \cite{shin2022detectors} describe a general nonparametric game-theoretic framework for change detection.
 They define an \emph{e-detector} for $\cP$ to be a nonnegative process $M$ such that